 Meet our veterinary technicians

-At home, Samantha has an 8-month-old Springer Spaniel named Ralphie that she enjoys taking to dog dock diving trials.
-She also has an 8-year-old Maine Coon Cat named Buddy.
+At home, Samantha has an 8-year-old Springer Spaniel named Ralphie that she enjoys taking to dog dock diving trials.
 Beyond her work and pets, she also enjoys playing soccer, working out, going out dancing, running, and spending time with friends and family.